-We are committed to making all of Shelburne Farms experiences accessible to children (educators, too) of all income levels.
-To meet these needs, each year an increasing number of generous supporters make a special gift to support Shelburne Farms program scholarships.
+We are committed to making the education programs at Shelburne Farms accessible to everyone who wishes to participate in them.
+To meet this commitment, each year an increasing number of generous supporters make a special gift to underwrite the education programs at Shelburne Farms, including providing program scholarships.

 School Field Trips – Each year more than 4,500 schoolchildren and 550 educators come to the Farm to investigate agricultural and ecological themes – from farming to forest ecology.
 The average program costs approximately $15 per student.
 Schools generally pay only $5-$7, with the balance made up by philanthropic dollars.
 In addition, more than 20 schools are bused to the Farm at no cost thanks to generous sponsored support.